New lawsuit opposes plans to remove Lee statue in Virginia

 A similar lawsuit was filed last week by William C. Gregory, a descendant of two signatories to the deed transferring the statue, its enormous pedestal and the ground they sit on to the state.
 That lawsuit argues that the terms of the deed prohibit the administration from removing it now.

-A week ago, a judge issued a 10-day injunction in that case temporarily preventing Northam’s administration from removing the statue.
+A week ago, a judge issued a 10-day injunction in that case, temporarily preventing Northam’s administration from removing the statue.
 Court records show a hearing is scheduled for Thursday.

-The plaintiffs in the lawsuit filed Monday are seeking to consolidate the two cases, in part because they are seeking similar relief from the court.
+The plaintiffs in the lawsuit filed Monday aimed to consolidate the two cases, in part because they were seeking similar relief from the court.

+But Attorney General Mark Herring filed a notice of removal late Monday afternoon transferring the case to federal court, a move his spokeswoman said did not require a judge’s approval.

+“Symbols matter, and the Virginia of today can no longer honor a racist system that enslaved millions of people.
+Installing a grandiose monument to the Lost Cause was wrong in 1890, and demanding that it stay up forever is wrong now,” the state’s filing said.

+Patrick McSweeney, an attorney for the plaintiffs, said the move confirms the legitimacy of the federal issues raised in the lawsuit.

 The only plaintiff listed by name in the new lawsuit is Helen Marie Taylor, a longtime Monument Avenue resident and defender of the statues.
-Her attorney said she was not available for an interview Monday.
+McSweeney said she was not available for an interview Monday.

 The other plaintiffs are seeking to participate anonymously, saying in a motion that they face a risk of “retaliation by organized and violent groups” for participating in the lawsuit.